zerotier/docs/docs/central/sso.md

 ## Role Based Network Access

 Configuring Role Based Access controls is different across all of the different OIDC providers available.
 We'll give examples for many of the large ones.
-The one commonality between all of them is the name of the field the roles must be mapped to:

-`zerotier-roles`

-Aside from that, role/group names are up to the network administrator.
+Role/group names are up to the network administrator.
 Simply add one or more role name to your network configuration, and users will be required to have at least one of those roles assigned in order to acess the network.

 ### Auth0